DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

 If you do wish to build it, you must use [maven](https://maven.apache.org/) to build and package the jar.
 You need maven v3.5 at a minimum.
-The callout builds with java8.
-It will not build with a later JDK, because of a depedency on JMockit which requires Java8.
+The callout builds with Java 8.
+It will not build with a later JDK, because of a depedency on JMockit which requires Java 8.

 ```
 mvn clean package